 We have employment agreements with 23 of our senior executives, including Messrs.
 Duane, Shaffer, Sirkin and Zaccaro.
 These agreements outline the compensation and benefits to be paid to these executives during their employment and permit us to both raise and lower salaries.
 In addition, the agreements outline the executives' rights to severance upon termination of employment.
 Generally, the executives are entitled to severance only if employment is terminated by us without cause (as defined in the agreements), in which case the severed officer is entitled to the greater of two weeks pay for each year of employment with us and one year's base salary.
 The executives are also only required to pay the active employee rate for medical and dental insurance during the period severance is paid.
 Additionally, the executives are entitled to severance upon the termination of their employment by us without cause (or by the executive for good reason) within two years after a change of control of the Company (as defined in the agreements).
 In either such case, the officer receives a lump sum payment in an amount equal to two times the average annual total cash compensation paid to or accrued for him or her during the two-year period preceding the date of termination.
-In addition, if any payments, entitlements or benefits received by an executive to the after-tax position that he or she would have been in if the excise tax had not been imposed.
+In addition, if any payments, entitlements or benefits received by an executive under his or her agreement are subject to the excise taxes on excess parachute payments, the executive is entitled to an additional payment to restore the executive to the after-tax position that he or she would have been in if the excise tax had not been imposed.
 The executive also receives comparable medical, dental and life insurance coverage for himself or herself and his or her family for a two-year period after termination.
-The agreements also include certain restrictive covenants in favor of the Company, including agreements regarding the use of confidential information, non-interference with business relationships, non-solicitation of employees and post-termination employment restrictions.
+The agreements also include certain restrictive covenants in favor of the Company, including agreements regarding the use of confidential information, non-interference with business relationships, non-solicitation of employees and post-termination employmen